 4. Click the Advanced Options button to decide whether you want to change any system defaults.
 The advanced options are:

-- Allow registrant edit - this automatically adds to the confirmation email (if enabled above) a unique link (URL) back to the completed form, allowing people to click the link from this confirmation email to return to their completed form and update their details/answers later.
+- Allow registrant edit - if enabled this automatically adds to the confirmation email a unique link (URL) back to the completed form, allowing people to click the link from this confirmation email to return to their completed form and update their details/answers at a later stage.
+Ticked on by default.

 - Allow PhotoCard - if you subscribe to PhotoCard digital IDs, then a PhotoCard will automatically be created for everyone who completes the form.
 You can then manage this setting for each person in your database view.
 See this support article for more information.